pereznetworks/TD-Project9/project9-gallery-app/README.md

 [A how to piece photo source urls together, including image size, safe-search, # per page..](https://www.flickr.com/services/api/misc.urls.html)

-    Warning:

-    I hoped to make this a 'family-friendly' photo searching app
+    Warning:  I hoped to make this a 'family-friendly' photo searching app

     it seems....
       Flickr relies on photo owners and creators to... tag their photos correctly
-       so the safe-search options ...
-       does not always filter out 'mature' or 'adult' content
+       so the safe-search options ...does not always filter out 'mature' or 'adult' content

       I started writing a custom filter using regexp and string matching to start catching words and phrases ...